lcs-ywu/GigPosterTask5/README.md

-# Gig Poster – Task 4
+# Gig Poster – Task 5

-Complete and commit this task prior to the end of evening study on Tuesday, January 21, 2020 to create evidence that supports your case for exceeding expectations for thread 2.
+To create evidence that supports your case for exceeding expectations for thread 3:

+ * You *must* commit and push regularly ... *not* just at the end of this task.

+ * You *must* complete your work prior to 3:30 PM on Wednesday, February 12, 2020.